 How to Convert a React Web App to a Mobile App

-In this article, we'll break down the best way to convert an existing React web app to a React mobile app.
-While it is possible to use React for mobile apps, it requires you to rebuild from scratch, which is not ideal if you've already built a successful web app.
+In this article, we'll break down the best way to convert a React web app to a React mobile app for Android and iOS devices.

 Read on to learn everything you need to know about React for mobile apps, or get the key points from the video below: